-On July 1, 2024 Minnesota will become the fifteenth state in the United States to affirm or restore the right of all adopted people to request and obtain their own original birth certificates (OBC).
-Here’s what the new law does plus how and when Minnesota-born adoptees and their families can apply for a copy of the OBC.
+On July 1, 2024 Minnesota became the fifteenth state in the United States to affirm or restore the right of all adopted people to request and obtain their own original birth certificates (OBC).
+Here’s what the new law does plus how Minnesota-born adoptees and their families can apply for a copy of the OBC.

 Does this mean I can now get a copy of my own original birth certificate in Minnesota?